sunilsoni/interviewnotes/Java/basic/java-basics.md

 Before constructing Numbers are: 1 2
 After constructing Numbers are: 1 2
 ```
-As you can see in the output that the “MyImmutable” object has not been mutated.
+As you can see in the output that the `MyImmutable` object has not been mutated.

 - Right way to write an accessor by cloning.
 ```java